Rodrigues Alves: Presidency (1902–1906)

 While Oswaldo Cruz tackled the healthcare problems of the capital, its mayor, Pereira Passos oversaw its urbanisation, inspired by modern European urban centers.
 During his mayorship, the port of Rio de Janeiro was extended and the old blocks with their cortiços were demolished, displacing marginalized families while the workers were forced to the rural countryside, where transportation to their workplaces would cost more half or more of their daily salary.
 The residents were moved to the suburbs, which gave space for the enlargement of streets and new avenues.
 He also exercised strict city control; he banned beggars from the streets, outlawed cows and other livestock from roaming the city, and forbade spitting in public.
 The first automobiles began to appear, while the city's light, power and transit systems underwent renovation.
 Other cities soon followed Rio de Janeiro's example, the city of São Paulo began to rise rapidly.
 During this time, a new capital for the state of Minas Gerais, was built, Belo Horizonte.
 The government was able to afford these measures from Brazil's rubber sales; at the time the country produced 97% of all rubber in the world.
-During this time, he also exercised strict city control; he banned beggars from the streets, outlawed cows and other livestock from roaming the city, and forbade spitting in public.